cmaalto03/java_ds_project/README.md

 - Create and store data in a serializable format
 - Create the login system for administrator and customer access
 - Create the wishlist for customers using queue
-- Compare data structures I made with ones groupmates made for quickest Big O Time
+- Compare data structures I made with ones groupmates made for the most optimal time complexity.